 GitHub HowTo: Basic Functions

-from your repository.
+The following outlines basic GitHub function to push and pull from your repository.
 It also includes information on creating a new branch and deleting a branch.
 These commands should be used in line with guidance on GitHub Repo Management.

 Pushing local changes to remote